benjamindkilleen/benjamindkilleen.github.io/_posts/2020-11-10-how-to-have-an-opinion.md

 opinion.
 Indeed, I believe that following the "Guidelines" made me a better writer.
 Yet the distinction between these particular opinions and "just your opinion, man" illustrates the kind of truth that Prof. Lyons cared so deeply about.
-Over the objections of his students, many of whom felt that "impact" worked just fine as a synonym for "effect," he imposed the guidelines because he could support them.
+Over the objections of his students, many of whom felt that "impact" worked just fine as a synonym for "affect," he imposed the guidelines because he could support them.
 He pointed to the appendix of George Orwell's essay, "[The Principles of Newspeak](https://orwell.ru/library/novels/1984/english/en_app)" as the basis for his guidelines, an elegant and enjoyable piece of persuasive writing which Orwell included in the appendix to